Grip strength: Feats of strength

 Although grip strength lends itself to impromptu performances that might feature a unique implement or cater to a particular individual or a small group, performances on standardized, widely available tests carry more weight.
 One such feat involving world class grip strength is officially closing a No. 3 Captains of Crush Gripper, first accomplished by Richard Sorin in 1991.
-Card tearing is a traditional feat of grip and lower arm strength that has a rich history, and top performances include John Brookfield tearing three decks of cards at once and tearing 50 decks of cards in less than a minute.
-Brookfield has explained the technique for tearing cards in both his MILO article on the topic, and in his book The Grip Master's Manual Below are some of the most well known measures of grip strength.
+Card tearing is a traditional feat of grip and lower arm strength that has a rich history.
+Below are some of the most well known measures of grip strength.